History of Algeria (1962–1999): Aftermath of the war

 The war of national liberation and its aftermath severely disrupted Algeria's society and economy.
 In addition to the physical destruction, the exodus of the colons deprived the country of most of its managers, civil servants, engineers, teachers, physicians, and skilled workers — all occupations which colonial policy had prevented or discouraged the Muslim population from pursuing.
-The homeless and displaced numbered in the hundreds of thousands, many suffering from illness, and some 70 percent of the work force was unemployed.
+The homeless and displaced numbered in the hundreds of thousands, many suffering from illness, and some 70 percent of the workforce unemployed.
 Distribution of goods was at a standstill.
 Departing colons destroyed or carried off public records and utility plans, leaving public services in shambles.
 So, not only were the Algerian countryside and infrastructure destroyed, but also, almost half the rural population was forcibly displaced.
-Algerians now faced the task of replacing the colonial administration, which had been run by European settlers-who mostly left in 1962.
-This was especially difficult due to the fact that 86% of Algerians were illiterate in 1954.
-Also, not many Algerians had a university education in 1962.
-Although the number of university graduates increased throughout the 1960s and 1970s, it was still not enough to avoid certain political and social consequences.
+Algerians now faced the task of replacing the colonial administration, which had been run by European settlers who left en masse after independence in 1962.
+Staffing these positions was especially difficult due to the fact that 86% of Algerians were illiterate in 1954.
+In 1962, the year of independence, not many Algerians had a university education, and although the number of university graduates increased throughout the 1960s and 1970s, it was still not enough to avoid certain political and social consequences.
 Given the low number of educated Algerians in 1962, the few university graduates had to carry the burden of helping rebuild a country following years of colonial occupation.
 They had to attempt to come up with solutions to issues like access to healthcare, transportation, and the eradication of illiteracy.

-The solutions to these problems were often found through international assistance from actors like France, the Soviet Union, Cuba, Yugoslavia, and the Arab world.
-Rather than commit to being part of a single world bloc (whether that be the US-led capitalist bloc or the Soviet-led communist bloc), Algeria focussed on organised, state-led development, investing in healthcare, education, agriculture, oil, and petrol.
+Along with the help of Algerian university graduates, the solutions to these problems were often found through international assistance from actors like France, the Soviet Union, Cuba, Yugoslavia, and the Arab world.
+Rather than commit to being part of a single world bloc (whether that be the US-led capitalist bloc or the Soviet-led communist bloc), Algeria remained non-aligned, focusing on organized, state-led development, investing in healthcare, education, agriculture, oil, and petrol.
 The role of university students in helping rebuild post-independence Algeria is often ignored, however.
 Projects like Generation Independence, a series of documentaries about Algerian university graduates in the 1960s and 1970s, attempt to rectify that.

+Another challenge the newly sovereign Algerian government faced in the aftermath of the war was resettling the millions of displaced Algerians, both within Algeria's borders and outside of them.
+When neighboring countries Tunisia and Morocco became independent in 1956 (two years after the Algerian war for independence began), many Algerians fled to them to escape the violence within their borders.
+Later in the war, when the French army began to create 'forbidden zones' in the mountainous regions of the country, the number of Algerians fleeing their home country sharply increased, as they sought to avoid being sent to regroupment camps (camp de regroupement.)